“The lightest 15-inch laptop on the market doesn't offer much performance for its $1,500 price tag.”

 Decent keyboard and touchpad

 The Gram sports a full keyboard, and we do mean full.
-The number pad is included, a rarity on all but the widest of laptops.
-Its inclusion means spreadsheet junkies can input data to their heart’s content.
+The number pad is included, a rarity on all but the widest of

 The keys themselves feel fine, if not quite premium.
 They’re generously sized, and well-shaped, but we wish there was more feedback while typing.
 Things can feel a bit slippery during long writing sessions.